cuuminh10/kaviar/packages/apollo-security-bundle/DOCUMENTATION.md

     cookies?: boolean;
     websocket?: boolean;
   };
-  // bluelibs-token is the default for all
+  // kaviar-token is the default for all
   identifiers: {
     headers?: string; // Has priority over cookies cookies?: string; // If no header is present it will read from here